manish-pra/non-additive-RL/README.md

-# Non-additive Reinforcement Learning
+# Submodular Reinforcement Learning (SubRL)

 The repository contains all code and experiments for submodular policy optimization (SubPO).
+Currently algorithm/experiments are focused to optimize Non-additive rewards modelled using monotone submodular function.
+However, the algorithm is general and can be used with any monotone non-Additive reward functions.

 ## Dependencies
 1. The code is tested on Python 3.8.5 and 3.8.10